 June 1st 2018 - The Angainor project officially started.
 Check the Team and Funding below for more details.

-This work was partially supported by Fundo Europeu de Desenvolvimento Regional (FEDER) through Programa Operacional Regional de Lisboa and by Fundação para a Ciência e Tecnologia (FCT) through projects with reference UID/CEC/50021/2013 and LISBOA-01-0145-FEDER-031456.
+This project is supported by Fundo Europeu de Desenvolvimento Regional (FEDER) through Programa Operacional Regional de Lisboa and by Fundação para a Ciência e Tecnologia (FCT) through projects with reference UID/CEC/50021/2013 and LISBOA-01-0145-FEDER-031456.